bcomnes/archlinux-arm-img/README.md

 ![etcher screenshot](./etcher.png)

-2. The parition is very small, so you will also need to extend the last partition.
+2. The `/` partition is very small, so you will also need to extend that to fill up your SD card.
 You have to do this from an external system, you cannot resize the partition with the system running on the SD card itself.
 TODO: instructions/resources on how to do that.

-3. Continue on [step 9](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3) from the relavant intructions where you boot the SD card, log in (user:`alarm`,pw:`alarm`,root:`root`) and initialize pacman:
+3. Continue on [step 9](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3) from the relavant intructions where you boot the SD card, log in (user:`alarm` pw:`alarm` root:`root`) and initialize pacman:

 ```console
 pacman-key --init